DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services: Characterizing LLM Inference

-\paragraph{Opportunities and challenges.} Our studies further reveal that as on-device models continue to improve---often fine-tuned for specific tasks~\citep{appleintelligence,liu2024mobilellm}---their performance increasingly matches that of on-server models in popular applications like instruction-following and translation (detailed in \S\ref{sec:evaluation} and Appendix~\ref{appendix:accuracy-eval}).
-However, deploying these models on-device introduces challenges such as long prefilling latency and startup overhead.
+\paragraph{Opportunities and challenges.} Our studies further reveal that as on-device models continue to improve---often fine-tuned for specific tasks~\citep{appleintelligence,liu2024mobilellm}---they are progressively achieving performance parity with on-server models in popular applications like instruction-following and translation (detailed in \S\ref{sec:evaluation} and Appendix~\ref{appendix:accuracy-eval}).
+However, deploying these models on-device introduces challenges such as long prefill latency and startup overhead.

 On the other hand, our real-world studies of conversational workloads highlight key opportunities: (i) on-server TTFT is largely unpredictable and shows minimal correlation with prompt length, whereas on-device TTFT scales nearly linearly with prompt length and is highly predictable; and (ii) both paradigms achieve token generation speeds that exceed typical user consumption rates.